santiagohervella/dotfiles/README.md

 - Bartender
   - Add the license (stored in 1Password)
   - In general settings, check the box to start Bartender at login
+- Choose, install, and use a global version of `node` using `nodenv`
+  - To list all remote versions you can install, use `nodenv install --list-all`
+- Arc Browser
+  - Copy over the Application Support directory from previous relevant Mac
+  - Log in to relevant Arc account
+  - Log into all accounts (Google, etc)
+  - Reinstall Chrome extensions
+    - No need to adjust any extension settings, those are all brought over by the Application Support directory
+- Set up the GitHub CLI by running `gh auth login`
+  - Select HTTPS for the preferred protocol and authenticate with an authentication token
+- Clone all relevant repos
 - Give apps the proper permissions:
   - Accessibility
     - AltTab